 Over two semesters, students worked in pairs to conduct a program evaluation to meet the needs of a community partner.
-The instructor and CESI composed a list of partners for the students to choose from, and the students were coached (through guest lectures and class sessions) on how to do community-engaged work and interact with their community partners.
+Together, the course instructor and CESI staff composed a list of partners for the students to choose from, and the students were coached (through guest lectures and class sessions) on how to do community-engaged work and interact with their community partners.

-Throughout the course, graduate students develop knowledge, skills and values related to the principles and practices of community-engaged scholarship.
-Working with one community partner (varies each semester), they apply their knowledge to develop a product to solve a certain problem brought forward by the community partner.
+Throughout the course, graduate students developed knowledge, skills and values related to the principles and practices of community-engaged scholarship (CES).
+Working with one community partner (varies each semester), they applied their knowledge to develop a product to solve a problem brought forward by the community partner.

-For the duration of the course, students work with one of two community partners to address a problem or issue that the partner organization is facing.
-Through lectures and guest speakers, students gain the terminology and technical knowledge needed to produce a final report.
-Students also gain professional experience aggregating their findings and presenting them to an audience in their end-of-term conference.
-The course instructor provides support to students throughout the semester and various points of the project, reviews the final reports, and ensures they are high-quality products to send to the community partners.
+For the duration of the course, students worked with one of two community partners to address a problem or issue that the partner organization was facing.
+Through lectures and guest speakers, students gained the terminology and technical knowledge needed to produce a final report.
+Students also gained professional experience aggregating their findings and presenting them to an audience in their end-of-term conference.

-'Doing Good in Communities' is an experiential First Year Seminar course that challenges students to think beyond volunteering and charity as the means to have a positive impact in our communities.
-Over the course of one semester, interdisciplinary teams of students address specific challenges identified by community-partners using tools and techniques from lean business models and social enterprise startups.
+This experiential First Year Seminar course challenged students to think beyond volunteering and charity as the means to have a positive impact in the community.
+Over the course of one semester, interdisciplinary teams of students addressed specific challenges identified by community-partners using tools and techniques from lean business models and social enterprise startups.

-As the central focus of the class, students planned for, developed, and disseminated Knowledge Translation (KT) products to community partners that each student was interested in pursuing.
+As the central focus of the class, students planned for, developed, and disseminated Knowledge Translation (KT) products to community partners.
 Along with the course instructor, students collectively monitored their progress over the semester and ultimately produced three projects each: an infographic, a taped media interview, and a newspaper/blog posting.
-Classes were a mix of guest lectures, workshop opportunities, instructor-led discussions and in-class assignments about Evidence-based practice and knowledge translation.
+Classes were a mix of guest lectures, workshop opportunities, instructor-led discussions and in-class assignments about evidence-based practice and knowledge translation.

-As a mandatory course for those in the Masters of Applied Nutrition program, students work individually with a community partner to create and conduct an individual research project.
-Over three semesters, students learn skills and theoretical knowledge from guest lectures, which helps them apply those skills to their projects with the community partners.
+As a mandatory course for the Masters of Applied Nutrition (MAN) program, students worked individually with a community partner to create and conduct an individual research project.
+Over three semesters, students learned skills and theoretical knowledge from guest lectures and applied those skills to their projects with the community partners.